MicrosoftDocs/azure-docs/articles/spring-apps/how-to-github-actions.md

 #### To production

-Azure Spring Apps supports deploying to deployments with built artifacts (e.g., JAR or .NET Core ZIP) or source code archive.
+Azure Spring Apps supports deploying to deployments with built artifacts (for example, JAR or .NET Core ZIP) or source code archive.

 The following example deploys to the default production deployment in Azure Spring Apps using JAR file built by Maven.
-This is the only possible deployment scenario when using the Basic SKU:
+This example is the only possible deployment scenario when using the Basic SKU:

 > [!NOTE]
 > The package search pattern should only return exactly one package.
 If the build task produces multiple JAR packages such as *sources.jar* and *javadoc.jar*, you need to refine the search pattern so that it only matches the application binary artifact.